natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 - `qwen_vl_utils` was available in the tested environment.
 - `+cu121` indicates the CUDA 12.1 build of PyTorch / torchvision.

 *This setup documents the environment used for inference.
-The original training environment may differ.*
+The training environment may differ.*

 ## Finetune LLaMa 3.2 Vision